How exactly do you say nice to meet you in Italian?

 How to choose the correct piacere?

-Use this little reference guide to choose the correct way of saying nice to meet you in Italian:
+Use this little reference guide to choose the correct way to say nice to meet you in Italian:

-Examples of formal setting: a cashier at the supermarket, a shopkeeper, technical support on the phone, a counter clerk.
+Examples of formal settings: a cashier at the supermarket, a shopkeeper, technical support on the phone, a counter clerk.

-Examples of informal setting: a friend, your best friend, a kid, your parents and relatives
+Examples of informal settings: a friend, your best friend, a child, your parents and relatives.

 What next?